Watching

 - Unique.

-It doesn’t take much to see that even from a glance of your average
+It doesn’t take much to see that even from a glance at your average anime series.

-This naturally gives you a new appreciating for art, because there’s no other art that’s identical to it.
+This naturally gives you a new appreciation for art, because there’s no other art that’s identical to it.

 If you’re a creative or even a designer, you’ll have even more of an appreciation for the art than most.